wosienko/malgo-c2/documentation/docs/technologies/operator.md

 - Compiles directly to JavaScript, HTML and CSS, with no additional runtime.
 - [Documentation](https://kit.svelte.dev/docs/introduction) is on par with Vue's.

+!!! warning
+    This project uses Svelte 5, which is right now in Beta.
+There have been major changes between Svelte 4 and Svelte 5, such as Rune API.

 ## Runtime

 Sadly, the state of the JavaScript ecosystem is... peculiar.
 There are so many runtimes to choose from.